textpattern/textpattern.github.io/tags/text.md

 Tag will accept the following attributes (**case-sensitive**):

-* @escape="html"@
+* `escape="html"`
 Escape HTML entities such as `<`, `>` and `&` within text.
 Values: `html` or unset.
 Default: `html`.
-* @item="text"@
+* `item="text"`
-Piece of text to display, preferably an item from the @name@ column of the @txp_lang@ database table.
-If the given item matches a key there, the contents of the respective item in the @data@ column will be returned.
-Otherwise, whatever you supply as the @item@ value is returned verbatim.
+Piece of text to display, preferably an item from the `name` column of the `txp_lang` database table.
+If the given item matches a key there, the contents of the respective item in the `data` column will be returned.
+Otherwise, whatever you supply as the `item` value is returned verbatim.

 ## Examples